-To apply for special non-degree graduate admission, complete the appropriate UW System application (https://apply.wisconsin.edu/).
+To apply for special non-degree graduate admission, complete the appropriate Universities of Wisconsin application (https://apply.wisconsin.edu/).
 Application fees and transcripts are not required.
 Students admitted as special non-degree graduate students register for classes after graduate degree seeking students and are not eligible for financial aid.